-The 'gen\params' and 'fit\params' simply get copied into the appropriate scripts and renamed 'params'.
-From the examples above you can see that the gen\params GLOBAL section has:-
+The GEN\EFFECTS get copied into the Gen Script and renamed EFFECTS.
+Similarly the FIT\EFFECTS get copied into the Fit Script and also renamed EFFECTS.
+From the examples above you can see that the GEN\EFFECTS->POP section has:-